Data on births is surprisingly difficult to access. The most recent data on births is here:

 You can also find data on deaths using the CDC Wonder tool.

-3) On the second drop down menu, select "Year" and on the third select "Cause of death"
+3) On the second drop down menu, select "Cause of death."

-3) Scroll just a little further and under "Select Location:" click the plus sign next to Texas
+3) Scroll just a little further and under "Select Location:" click the plus sign next to Texas, then click on the "Open" button to display the list of Texas Counties.

-4) Select "Nueces County" so that you see it in the grey "Currently Selected" box next to all of the options.
+4) Scroll down and select "Nueces County" so that you see it in the grey "Currently Selected" box next to all of the options.

 You can add more specifications on what you'd like to ask the database, but for causes of mortality, this will do.